 Day 15 – Mark Manson Tells It Like It Is

 A new book this week!
 I’m reading The Subtle Art of Not Giving a F*ck, by Mark Manson.
-I think I might be able to read a book a week at this rate.
+I think I might read a book a week at this rate.
 That’s in line with what successful people do: read a lot.
-This is great for me not only because I love reading, but also because I want to be successful.
+This is great for me not only because I love reading but also because I want to be successful.